pete-kufahl/spring-tutorial/spring-maven/README.md

 	* no longer need to declare them as beans in the app-config class
 	* injection of repository into the service still happens via auto-wiring
 * by adding `@Autowired` to the parameterized constructor, we make the application use constructor injection instead of setter injection

+## conference-xml
+Use an XML file to add Spring configuration, instead of using java code; it's an older method, but maintains separation of concerns